smlatorreo/mChr_Moryzae/README.md

 We then recreated a back-cross between the F1 individual and the original 658 isolate.
 The backcross was modelled as the binomial probability (*P*) for the cross to happen.
 After each generation, a poisson distribution with a *lambda* of 7E-8  * genome_size was used to add new random mutations.

 We logged Patterson's *D* statistics after each generation and estimated the number of generations at which D is statistically equal to 0.
+The code to reproduce Scenario 1 can be found as [simulate_D.py](/scripts/simulations/simulate_D.py)

 ```bash
 LD50=35000